heathersherry/Knowledge-Graph-Tutorials-and-Papers/topics/Knowledge Graph Recommendation.md

 20. Attentional Graph Convolutional Networks for Knowledge Concept Recommendation in MOOCs in a Heterogeneous View (SIGIR 2020)
 21. Interactive Recommender System via Knowledge Graph-enhanced Reinforcement Learning (SIGIR 2020)

+__Dynamic Senarios (what if the item-user and the KG are updating?)__
+* But it seems that there is no ground truth datasets? 😅 ...

 __Related Reading__
 1. Explainable Recommendation: A Survey and New Perspectives (Foundations and Trends in Information Retrieval, 2020) [[PDF](https://arxiv.org/pdf/1804.11192.pdf)]